puzzle/terraform-rancher/README.md

 These Terraform resource definitions can be used to:

-- deploy a RKE based Rancher Control Plane K8s cluster
+- Deploy a RKE based Rancher Control Plane K8s cluster
-- add a custom K8s cluster to an existing Rancher Control Plane
+- Add a custom K8s cluster to an existing Rancher Control Plane
+- Install some infrastructure related Apps like (Nginx ingress controller, Cert-Manager, etc.)

 ## Prerequisites